getgrav/grav-learn/pages/08.advanced/09.grav-development/03.grav-17-upgrade-guide/docs.md

    If your admin is displaying with untranslated strings in the interface, it's most likely because you have previously disabled **Language Translations**.
 This was buggy in previous versions of Grav and disabling it, didn't actually disable translations throughout the admin as intended.
 This is **fixed** in Grav 1.7 and this setting is doing what it is intended to do, show the translation codes in uppercase rather than the translated strings themselves.

-   Check out the Check out the [Troubleshooting](#troubleshooting-issues) section for the fix.
+   Check out the [Troubleshooting](#troubleshooting-issues) section for the fix.

 4. ###### Errors on Saving or Non-functioning Admin plugins In Grav 1.7 we introduced **Flex Pages** as the new default page management UI.
 Also, to optimize performance, we stopped initializing pages on every admin call.
 Switching back to regular **Grav Pages** might temporarily resolve your issue.
 This is done by editing the **FlexObjects** plugin and disabling **Pages (Admin)**.

-   To properly address the issue, custom plugins should be updated to support both **Grav Pages** and **Flex Pages** by using `PageInterface` and also should expliclty Pages when required.
+   To properly address the issue, custom plugins should be updated to support both **Grav Pages** and **Flex Pages** by using `PageInterface` and also should explicitly Pages when required.

    Check out the [Pages section](#pages-1) and [Admin Section](#admin) of this guide for full details...

     There have also been some specific plugin issues that have already been discovered.
 Check out the [Troubleshooting](#troubleshooting-issues) section of this page for specific issues with plugins.

+5. ###### Page blueprints stop working or give error about a loop **Grav 1.7.8** adds support for defining any **blueprint** in your theme.
+This means that if you have page blueprints in `blueprints/pages/` folder, standard blueprint locations are used, just like in plugins.
+Unfortunately some older themes may have a mix of files in `blueprints/` and `blueprint/pages`, which breaks the detection and causes either missing fields in admin when editing the pages or a fatal error: `Loop detected while extending blueprint file`.

+   If either of these errors happen, check out the [Troubleshooting](#troubleshooting-issues) section for the fix.

 ### Quick Update Guide